craigkraft/craigkraft.github.io/index.md

 # Hi There!
 This is a heading lvl one.

+This is your homepage or index.
+Fill it with invaluable content.

 ## And a heading lvl two

 Just testing some things.
 Testing, texting, one two three.
 More filler text here, and some more.
 This is a paragraph that resides in main content area